-Paul Neagu (1938, Bucharest – 2004, London) was a British artist, born in Romania and living in England who worked in diverse media such as drawing, sculpture, performance art and watercolor.
+Paul Neagu (1938 in Bucharest – 2004 in London) was a British artist, born in Romania and living in England who worked in diverse media such as drawing, sculpture, performance art and watercolor.
 He died in London on 16 June 2004.

 His works can be found in public collections including, among others, the British Museum, London, le Fond départemental d'art contemporain, Seine Saint-Denis, Bobigny, France, the Hugh Lane Municipal Gallery of Modern Art, Dublin, the Musee Cantonal de Beaux Arts, Lausanne, Switzerland, the National Museum of Art of Romania, Bucharest, the Philadelphia Museum of Art, Philadelphia, USA, and the Tate Gallery, London.
 One of the works in Tate's collection, 36 Possibilities Realised Simultaneously, dating 1973-74, reflects a variety of styles, from oil paint, pencil, ink and gesso.
 This work captures an early phase of Neagu's first years in the UK, when, in order to experiment as much as possible outside what was expected of him in the new art context, he created a fictitious art group, Generative Art Group, composed of other four artists invented by Neagu.

 One of his works, Going Tornado (1974), was used as an album cover for the Bruford album Gradually Going Tornado from 1980.